 The Service (or supervisory) module provides a separate 1310 nm channel on the WDM trunk.
-It is needed only when it is required to manage one or two remote LDx00s which have no local connection to a Fast Ethernet network.
+It is needed only when it is required to manage one or two remote LDx00s that have no local connection to a Fast Ethernet network.
+The module is passive and use optics only for its operation.